santoslab/ksu-cis-501-web/src/main/rst/source/tooling/index.rst

   You can draw it as you wish.

   The multiplicities can be 1, 2, ..., n..m (n upto m), * (zero or more).
-  To indicate that the fieldname label is an array, put it in braces:
+  To indicate that the fieldname label is an array/collection, put it in braces:

   .. image:: class-diagram-bank-3.png